 A customer should have enough space to walk through the store between display units and racks.Cluttered storage shelves will put off buyers.
 Make sure that you have policy in your store to keep the clothes in order after every purchase or display.

 All big retail shops have bright lights inside the fitting rooms that make the customers look good.
 This is necessary if you want them to buy the clothes you offer.
-So splurge on bright lights – it is not a luxury but a necessity
+So spend money on bright lights – it is not a luxury but a necessity.

-A sales counter for wrapping / the clothes is also needed near the cash area preferably.
+A sales counter for wrapping / the clothes is also needed near the cash area.

 9 Decide on the operational procedures of your store